 JVM(P) authorises Marandi to re-constitute all committees

-The Jharkhand Vikas Morcha (Prajatantrik) on Sunday authorised its president Babulal Marandi to re-constitute all the committees from panchayat to central level, a fortnight after its own only three seats in the state assembly polls.
+The Jharkhand Vikas Morcha (Prajatantrik) on Sunday authorised its president Babulal Marandi to re-constitute all the committees from panchayat to central level, a fortnight after it won only three seats in the state assembly polls.
 The decision was taken at the partys 'Kendriya Karya Samiti' (executive committee) meeting here, partys secretary Abhay Singh told reporters.

 "The Kendriya Karya Samiti meeting today decided to re-constitute the party from panchayat to central level committees to strengthen the party," Singh said.
 He said that party head and former chief minister Babulal Marandi has been authorised by the party to re- constitute all the committees.